Yggdrasill501/hex_to_dec/README.md

 Do not use the std::hex manipulator.

 ### Bonus question:
-why do the programmers mismatch Christmass and Halloween?
+why do the programmers mismatch Christmas and Halloween?